ZTK-009/RunSomeAware/README.md

 # RunSomeAware
-Small ransomware awareness campaign with proof of concept Wait ! wiki to be written...
+Small ransomware awareness campaign with proof of concept<br>
+Wait ! wiki to be written...